amitlan/website/_posts/2022-11-22-query-perm-check.md

            0.51% OidInputFunctionCall
 ```

-The reason for pointing that out is that I have another [patch](https://www.postgresql.org/message-id/CA%2BHiwqGjJDmUhDSfv-U2qhKJjt9ST7Xh9JXC_irsAQ1TAUsJYg%40mail.gmail.com) whereby the time spent in `ExecCheckRTPerms()`
+`ExecCheckRTPerms()` is there to check whether the user has needed permissions on the
+table mentioned in the query.
+It should really be quick as there is just one table to
+be checked in this case (the "root" partitioned table), but the current implementation
+is such that it spends `O(n)` amount of time in the number of partitions.
+Note that
+the code visits each partition, it doesn't actually checks its permissions, so that's
+just wasteful looping.

+The patch I mentioned in the 2nd paragraph changes things (specifically, the list contained
+the plan that records the relations whose permissions should be checked) such that
+`ExecCheckRTPerms()` no longer needs to visit each partition.
+That reduces the time
-is reduced significantly, as can be seen in the following updated profile after applying that patch:
+spent in that function significantly, as can be seen in the following updated profile
+after applying that patch:

 ```
 -   96.37%     0.00%  postgres  libc-2.17.so        [.] __libc_start_main